metal/metal-training/README.md

 2. Install npm dependencies: `npm install`.
 3. Run the watch script: `npm run watch`.
 4. Use the file at [playground/main.js](playground/main.js) to play with the Metal.js modules in ES6.
-The watch script will automatically build it for you.
+The watch script will automatically rebuild it for you whenever it changes.
 All main modules are already included in this repo's package.json, but feel free to install any others you also want to use.
 5. Open [playground/index.html](playground/index.html) in your browser to run your code.

+### Debug examples

+Every now and then you'll find some links to debug examples.
+These will point you to files inside the **playground** folder with some examples you can use to run the code we're explaining with a debugger.
+If you want to use them you can either copy the code to **playground/main.js** or change [webpack.config.js](webpack.config.js) to point to it instead, and then rebuild with `npm run build`.

 ### JSFiddle